We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 Let's take a closer look at how you might respond to each of the three reasons for leaving your last job.

-You were let go In this case simply state the facts (e.g. the company was downsizing, your position was eliminated, your department was offshored, etc.).
+You should simply state the facts (e.g. the company was downsizing, your position was eliminated, your department was offshored, etc.).
 Focus on the positive.
-You might want to share your accomplishments at your previous employment by relating a pertinent STAR story.
+You might want to share your accomplishments at your previous employment by relating a pertinent STAR story if you feel that would be relevant.

 Pro Tip